sruthisDev/Weather-Impact-On-Music-Trends/README.md

 View the generated visualizations in the output/ directory.

 ### Status
-This Project is in process and we are currently in the process of collecting data
+This Project is in process and data has been collected.
+Next step is EDA

 ### Contributions